Boarding FAQs

 Are all the boarders in the main house?

-Yes.
-Our boarding is split into four different Houses in the main house.
-Each House has a dedicated set of boarding Houseparents who look after the day-to-day pastoral care of the children.
-As the boarders move into year 8, they move into smaller dormitories to help get them fully prepared for boarding at Senior School.
+Yes, all our boarders live under the same roof.
+Our boarding is split into three houses in the main house.
+Each house has a dedicated set of boarding Houseparents who look after the day-to-day pastoral care of the children.

 What happens at the weekend at Sandroyd?

 Weekends are full and exciting at Sandroyd.
 We make the very most of our stunning grounds and facilities.
 Each weekend our staff put on a busy programme of events and activities both in the evenings and throughout the day.
 These range from bike and pony rides through the woods, to treasure hunts, boat building, cookery, creative clubs, and numerous swims and sports.
-On top of this, we offer occasional Sunday trips to go coasteering, to the Winchester Christmas markets, or to a sporting spectacular.
+On top of this, we offer Sunday trips off site such as ice skating, bowling, theme parks and Salisbury Christmas market.

 Our boarders don’t have tablets or mobile phones at the weekends, so they are not glued to technology.
 They are being children – playing, being creative, and exploring with their friends.